once233/once233/README.md

 </div>

 #### 🌱 Things I am currently working on:
-- Work as a corporate slave in a robot company
+- Work in a robot company

 #### :muscle: Things I am challenging myself with: